how often should you blog.

 Posting Several Times Per Week… or Month!

-As long as you say something useful and valuable, your readers will appreciate your blogging schedule, no matter what it is.
-Posting once or twice a week, or even once a month, will let you write a little more in-depth about your topic.
-It’s been shown that longer posts will get your more shares and links.
+A publishing frequency of once or twice a week, or even once a month, will let you write a little more in-depth about your topic when you update your blog.
+When determining how often you should blog, it’s been shown that longer posts will get you more shares and links.

 Tips to Make the Most of Publishing Less Frequently